GersonSR/comp20-group-project/README.md

 ## Data
 The only data important to this application is geolocation information (to play close to one's actual location), and information about scores.
-We'll need some form of authentication in order to identify users uniquely when storing score data (something like Facebook authentication).
+We'll need some form of authentication in order to identify users uniquely when storing global score data (something like Facebook authentication), and localStorage or cookies for storing the user's current high score list.

 ## Algorithms / Special Techniques
+To find the shortest path between the two points, we make use of the Google Directions API, which has built-in support for finding the optimal path between two points given some number of factors (e.g. mode of transportation, construction, and various other factors affecting travel times).
+For our purposes, we assume that the mode of transportation is walking.

+To score a user's chosen path, we take it's relative error when compared to the path chosen by Google.
+This is a simple system that is sensible given that we always assume that the paths are chosen with walking as the mode of transportation in mind.

 ## Mockups

-See the document .
+See the image FTW.png.